TheHydrophobicityProject/HydrophobicityExplorer/README.md

 ### Random Composition
 The accessory script `-a` option of `makePol` can be used to interpret a ratio of monomers and develop a polymer that satisfy the user's desired monomer ratio.
 The monomers will be in a random order.
 Use the `-b` flag to specify the ratio of the comonomers.

-For example, the command `makePol -n 20 -b 2 Styrene Vinylalcohol -a -c MV` will generate a randomly ordered 20 unit-long polymer with a 2:1 ratio of Styrene to Vinylalcohol (rounded if necessry).
+For example, the command `makePol -n 20 -b 2 Styrene Vinylalcohol -a -c MV` will generate a randomly ordered 20 unit-long polymer with a 2:1 ratio of Styrene to Vinylalcohol (rounded if necessry, but the actual ratios used will be shown).

 ### Saving Polymer to File